Draupadi Ratha: Features

 Numerous images of Durga are seen represented in the temple, notably on the sanctum and also on the exterior surface of the east facing wall.
 The shalabhanjikas or two female dwarapalakas guard the doorway, which are also in the form of the Goddess.
 The temple is stated to generate "primal energy" in consonance with the characteristics of deity of Durga; the dwarapalika on the left has a bow in her hand and that on the right has a sword.
 The sanctum depicts Durga on the back wall standing on a lotus, in what is termed as "sambhaga" (standing) posture with four hands, with the upper hands carrying a shankha and a chakra and one lower hand is in an vara mudra (posture of a blessing) and the other hand is on hip.
 The ornament worn is a breast-band without any halter straps.
 She is surrounded by devotees with a devotee on her left about to decapitate himself as an offering (in another version it is inferred as a flower offering by the devotee), and another devotee (with tied tresses exposing his neck to be cut} on her right mutilating his body parts, also in offering; this was a Hindu rite associated with the Kapalikas.
 This type of offering to a goddess, though ghastly, is seen in many Durga temples; it is related to the myth of her role as Mahisasuramardini (slayer of demon Mahishasura).
 Durga images in niches have depictions of the goddess standing on a buffalo head representing the Mahishasura.

 The adoption of the elephant-lion combination is inferred as more of a Buddhist tradition which was modified in the Pallava architectural style when animal motifs were added.
 The lion, which is the vehicle of Durga, is a 6 ft high stone sculpture carved from a boulder located in the prakara of the ratha.
 In the three niches in the chamber of the temple carvings are shown within two pilasters with decorations of a "florid makara torana" with double bends.
-The depictions inside the ratha also include four ganas (goblins) at the top of the central panel, flanking Durga; two goblins on outer side are holding small swords where as those on inner side are shown with one hand raised in worship mode.
+The depictions inside the ratha also include four ganas (goblins) at the top of the central panel, flanking Durga; two goblins on outer side are holding small swords whereas those on inner side are shown with one hand raised in worship mode.